divanvisagie/NARF/README.md

 This is a simple client to check if the server is working properly.

-## Dependancies

-### Portastic

-Portastic allows automatic port assignment for NARF

-	npm install portastic

-### Websocket

-Websocket allows for , well websocket support

-	npm install websocket

 ## Compatibility

-NARF is tested under OSX and but should run smoothly on any Linux or UNIX like system.
-You may have an Issue getting Websockets to work on a windows machine.
+NARF is only tested under OSX but should run smoothly on other platforms

 ## License